-Only you can decide whether or not to purchase extended warranties.
+Only you can decide whether to purchase extended warranties.

 The statistics are that most of your premium goes to someone else’s profit.
 The value proposition, on a large scale, is not good for the consumer.
 On an individual purchase basis, you will win some and lose some.
 Most people will be significantly ahead across time by not purchasing extended warranties.
 Most people, not everyone.

-There are a couple cases where you should consider the details closely in light of your situation.
+There are a couple cases where you should consider the details closely, when considering your situation.

 Depending on the vehicles you purchase and your usage habits, you may be able to make a case for an auto warranty.
 Remember the statistics will always favor most people not benefiting; otherwise, the warranty company would go broke.